 Once You Have Been to Wake Gastroenterology for a Visit

 Medicare has an agreement with several insurance companies to automatically forward your claim to a secondary insurance carrier.
 This results in you receiving your reimbursement from the secondary insurance more rapidly because you don’t have to wait to send in a paper claim.
-This process is known as “complementary crossover.”
+This process is known as “complimentary crossover.”
 It is your responsibility to contact Medicare to see if your account is set up to automatically forward claims to your secondary insurance carrier.

 Claim Forwarded to Private Insurance